shannonturner/shut-that-down/README.md

 ## Shut That Down: [shutthatdown.com](http://shutthatdown.com)

-Shut That Down is a collection of misogynist, racist, xenophobic, homophobic, and transphobic quotes by politicians -- and who gives them money.
+Shut That Down is a collection of misogynist, racist, xenophobic, homophobic, and transphobic quotes by politicians -- and the corporations that fund them.

 #### Is your politician a ...
 * misogynist?